processone/docs.ejabberd.im/content/admin/guide/installation.md

 - **`–-enable-all`**: Enable all previous options.

+- **`--enable-latest-deps`**: Makes rebar use latest versions of dependences developed alongside `ejabberd` instead of version specified in rebar.config.
+Should be only used when developing `ejabberd`.

 Here are other available options, that are experimental and not recommended:

 - **`–-disable-transient-supervisors`**: Disable the use of Erlang/OTP